Skip to main content

 Large-scale field study with 99 participants

-Identified key trust factors for HRI
+Identified key trust factors for Human–robot interaction (HRI)

 Accepted for publication at OzCHI 2025